 - those working with, or wishing to present, non-toxic solutions and alternatives to toxic chemicals and poisons in use.

 Why a People’s Inquiry?

 Researchers and activists have been working tirelessly over many decades to create change and raise awareness around the issues of harm from toxic chemical exposure.
-However, the use of toxic chemicals and practices continues.
-The harm created is largely ignored by those in positions of authority.
+However, the use of toxic chemicals continues and the harm created is still largely ignored by those in positions of authority.

 This must change.
 We see a People’s Inquiry as a catalyst for that change.
 We see strength in a broad environmental alliance.
 This alliance is focused on a paradigm shift towards our shared aspiration for a truly clean, safe and sustainable environment for all.